filipadamus2006-droid/Space-Invaders-Pygame/space_invaders/notes/dev_log.md

 **15 NOV 2025**

 Began coding today by loading my sprite into the main.py code.
 I fetched them from the repo.
 I also resized the player sprite to be shaped 40 by 40 px.

-Created a drawing function that draws the player at their current x and y co ordinates.
+Created a new drawing function that draws the player at their current x and y co ordinates.
 Added this into the main loop

+**16 NOV 2025**

+Started creating bullets.
+First i made a list to hold all active bullets.
+I then defined different variables.